Global Mind Tests

 Why does my reaction time change so much?

-Sleep, stress, caffeine timing, and attention can shift your results day to day.
-The bigger effect is often consistency: a few slow outliers can raise the average noticeably.
+Sleep, stress, caffeine timing, and attention can shift results.
+A few slow outliers can raise the average noticeably, so your 10-shot average is the better baseline.

 Is reaction time the same as reflexes?

 Not exactly.
-This page measures a simple visual reaction (see green → click).
-Reflexes are automatic spinal responses, while this test includes perception and the decision to act.
+Reflexes are automatic responses, while this test includes perception and the decision to act (see green → click).

 Why is mobile often slower?

-Touchscreens and mobile browsers add latency (screen refresh, touch processing).
-That’s why comparing phone vs desktop is rarely fair.
+Touchscreens and mobile browsers add latency (display refresh and touch processing).
+Comparing phone vs desktop is rarely fair.

 Does refresh rate (60 Hz vs 120 Hz) matter?